-• "Experienced Yachts", once reconditioned, are then subjected to periodic checks so that the state of

-Over time, there has been a growing appreciation for this offer, above all thanks to the added value deriving from the fact that it is the manufacturer itself, i.e. Sanlorenzo, who takes care of the refitting of the boats, fully knowing their peculiarities.
+• "Experienced Yachts", once reconditioned, are then subjected to periodic checks so that the state of this offer, above all thanks to the added value deriving from the fact that it is the manufacturer itself, i.e. Sanlorenzo, who takes care of the refitting of the boats, fully knowing their peculiarities.
 Indeed, in 2021, 27 boats were refitted (+50% compared to 2020), for a total of 58 in the last three years.
 Of the total number of yachts renovated during the year, 11% were boats from other brands.